Kia Stinger Insurance Rates

 Rates are averaged for all Kia Stinger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Higher risk drivers who tend to receive serious violations may pay on average $1,710 more each year for Stinger insurance
+- Drivers considered higher risk that tend to have accidents or serious violations may pay on average $1,710 more annually than a low-risk driver

 Some people ask, “Is a Kia Stinger considered a sports car?”
 Many place consider it a luxury sports car.
 Also, you may be wonder, “Is the Kia Stinger worth buying?”
 We would say yes.
 It’s all about having all the information and making an informed decision though.
 The Kia Stinger reliability is a question worth asking.
 It’s a working man’s luxury sports car with a great price.
 There are some maintenance issues but again if you have the information and can budget shouldn’t be a problem.